Looking for support for your finance function? Book a time with an expert.

 • Cleanroom supplies: $8 per unit

-When hospital budgets tightened during an economic contraction, orders decreased by 30%.
-Unlike competitors with high fixed costs who suffered massive losses, TechPrecision's predominantly variable cost structure allowed its profitability to remain relatively stable despite reduced revenue.
+Unlike competitors with high fixed costs who suffered massive losses, TechPrecision's predominantly variable cost structure allowed their profitability to remain relatively stable despite reduced revenue.

 However, when a supply chain disruption sent component costs soaring to $125 per unit, their variable cost jumped to $187 per unit—a situation requiring immediate pricing adjustments to maintain margins.